-But while nobody else has accused the Thai police’s Anti-Human Trafficking Division of corruption, there have been widespread claims of corruption against the Transnational Crime Co-ordination Centre to which Shoebridge was attached and which prosecuted Cook.
+But while nobody has accused the Thai police’s Anti-Human Trafficking Division of corruption, there have been widespread claims of corruption against the Combatting Foreign Crime unit for which Shoebridge was an ‘informer’ and which prosecuted Cook.
 In some cases these claims, mainly of extortion, have been admitted by the unit’s own foreign volunteers.

 As Luke Cook, from Perth, WA, languishes on death row in Bang Kwang Prison, Bangkok, Shoebridge specifically claims evangelical Christians and police from Thailand’s Anti-Human Trafficking Police had offered an inducement to an African woman to give evidence against him.

-Ironically, Shoebridge was a member of the Thai police TCCC (Transnational Crime Co-ordination Centre) which at the request of the Russian authorities in February 2018 arrested Anastasia Vashukevich (Nastya Rybka) for allegedly organising ‘sex seminars’ as a cover for prostitution in the Thai sex resort of Pattaya.
+Ironically, Shoebridge was a member of the Combatting Foreign Crime Unit when at the request of the Russian authorities in February 2018 it arrested Anastasia Vashukevich (Nastya Rybka) for allegedly organising ‘sex seminars’ as a cover for prostitution in the Thai sex resort of Pattaya.